 It is strongly recommended that guests disable data roaming or switch their device into airplane mode.
 Rocky Mountaineer will not be liable for any roaming charges incurred.

-At check-in, you will receive a boarding pass with your pre-assigned seat and overnight accommodation for Kamloops, or Whistler and Quesnel.
-If you have special seating requests, such as sitting near a friend who has booked separately, please advise Rocky Mountaineer at least 30 days in advance.
-We are unable to accommodate specific seats, train coach location or first or second meal seating requests.
+At check-in, you will receive a boarding pass with your pre-assigned seat and overnight accommodation for Kamloops, Whistler, Quesnel, or Glenwood Springs.
+If you have seating requests such as sitting near a friend who has booked separately, please advise Rocky Mountaineer at least 30 days in advance.
+Multiple couples and families are typically seated across the aisle from each other in pairs of two seats.
+If you would prefer to be on the same side of the aisle, please let your booking agent or Rocky Mountaineer, Vacation Consultant know at the time of booking.
+We are unable to accommodate specific seats, train coach location, or first or second meal seating requests.

 No. Each direction will offer its own opportunities for unique views and vistas.
 On many of our routes where the train follows a river, the tracks will cross over a bridge to give all guests the opportunity to be water-side.
-Socialization is a huge part of the Rocky Mountaineer experience and we always encourage our guests to get up from their seats and move about the railcar to meet their fellow guests and to experience the views from various vantage points.
+Socialization is a huge part of the Rocky Mountaineer experience and we always encourage our guests to get up from their seats and move about the coach to meet their fellow guests and to experience the views from various vantage points.
 Don’t forget to spend some time outdoors in the fresh mountain air on the open air vestibule.

-In the morning when you board your GoldLeaf Service carriage, your onboard Host team will separate all guests into two groups.
+In the morning when you board your GoldLeaf Service coach, your onboard Host team will separate all guests into two groups.
 On day 1 of the rail journey, the first group will go down to breakfast and lunch first while the second group enjoys beverage service along with fresh baked pastries or canapes until it is their turn.
 On day 2 of the rail journey, the groups will switch and the second group will go down first for breakfast and lunch.

 Note: If you are taking medication or are on a dietary schedule that requires you take meals at a particular time of day, please advise your booking agent or Rocky Mountaineer, Vacation Consultant at the time of booking so it can be noted on your reservation.